-As a result, credit card companies are constantly losing out on the debt theyre owed because of bankruptcy, and especially since the changes in the bankruptcy laws that occurred in 2005, these companies are becoming more aggressive in challenging the discharge of these debts on bankruptcy petitions.
+As a result, credit card companies are constantly losing out on the debt they're owed because of bankruptcy, and especially since the changes in the bankruptcy laws that occurred in 2005, these companies are becoming more aggressive in challenging the discharge of these debts on bankruptcy petitions.
 Below is an overview of this issue, including the nature of this debt, how its challenged in bankruptcy proceedings and what you should do if you are facing an ever-growing amount of credit card debt.
 If you're considering filing for bankruptcy contact one of our skilled bankruptcy attorneys in Phoenix for a free consultation.

 Credit card debt is classified in the legal realm as unsecured debt.
 What this means is that there is no collateral offered in exchange for the extension of credit.
 In contrast, an auto loan is considered secured debt, because the vehicle is collateral that can be repossessed if the borrower defaults on the financing arrangement.
 Although there are exceptions, credit card companies do not have the right to collect in this manner.